oroinc/documentation/backend/integrations/create-integration.rst

     The translation key used to display the transport label in the UI.

 ``getSettingsFormType()``
-    The name (as returned by ``FormInterface::getName()``) of the form type that is used to let the user configure transport specific settings (for example, access credentials for API endpoints).
+    The FQCN of the form type that is used to let the user configure transport specific settings (for example, access credentials for API endpoints).

 ``getSettingsEntityFQCN()``
     The fully-qualified class name of the entity that stores the settings configured through the